lsamaroo/editrowform/README.md

 	getInputValue
 		/*
-		 * Override this to control how the plugin gets the value from
+		 * Override this to determine the value the plugin gets from
-		 * the input elements in the form.
+		 * the form input.
 		 *
 		 * @example
 		 * function(rowIndex, colIndex, computedValue, inputId, form, row, cell, header){}